hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 ### Overview

 - There are 93 days.
-It seems there are logs available for each day.
+Logs are available for each day.

   ||First day|Last day|
   |:--|--:|--:|